YooHyun-Kim/CLAS/docs/source/index.rst

 About the Project
 -----------------

-The CALS (Customizable Automated Logging System) is a robust and user-friendly solution designed for efficient data tracking and logging.
+The CLAS (Customizable Automated Logging System) is a robust and user-friendly solution designed for efficient data tracking and logging.
 Its primary goal is to simplify the integration of logging functionality into diverse applications and enhance operational insights.
 CALS supports a wide range of customization options and technologies, ensuring adaptability across various domains.

 Getting Started
 ---------------

-This section guides users through the installation of CALS.
+This section guides users through the installation of CLAS.
 Prerequisites include:
 - Python 3.8 or higher
 - Required libraries (see requirements.txt)